Table of Contents

 ‘New factory is our advantage’

-In 2015, AIS Furniture began consolidating its operations spread out at five different locations into a 588,000-square-foot facility in Leominster, Massachusetts, that was the long-shuttered former home of Tucker Plastics.
-Central to the move, AIS invested mightily in panel processing equipment—mostly from Stiles Machinery—to produce its own line of laminate case goods and other wood-composite-based products.
+In 2015, AIS Furniture began consolidating its operations spread out at five different locations into a 588,000-square-foot facility in Leominster, Massachusetts, the long-shuttered former home of Tucker Plastics.
+Central to the move, AIS mightily invested in panel processing equipment—mostly from Stiles Machinery—to produce its laminate case goods and other wood-composite-based products.
 The company had previously outsourced production of its laminate casework to other manufacturers.

 Embracing new technology and instilling a culture of lean manufacturing and continuous improvement to manufacture modularly designed laminate case goods allows AIS to achieve three-week turnarounds.

 “Designing for manufacturing is a big part of what we do,” Stewich added.
 “We universalize products maybe a lot more than the other manufacturers do.
-We can use the same pedestal in all of our different laminate case goods lines as opposed to having a more designed conceptual product that requires multiple SKUs and multiple disciplines for manufacturing.
-The variety and the speed with which we can design and manufacture product using this very consistent product is what our customers are requiring right now.”
+We can use the same pedestal in our different laminate case goods lines instead of having more for manufacturing.
+The variety and the speed with which we can design and manufacture products using this very consistent product is what our customers are requiring right now.”

 “The market is not demanding highly stylized products at the moment,” said Tracy Reed, vice president of marketing for AIS.
 “We’re not seeing a ton of curves happening.
-People are going for a simpler aesthetic.
-So, we have found that this idea of being super-simplified and quasi-universal and giving people enough options through dimensionality, material, color, texture, and pull designs is our sweet spot.”
+People are going for a more straightforward aesthetic.
+So, we have found that this idea of being super-simplified and quasi-universal and giving people enough options through dimensionality, material, color, texture, and pull designs is our sweet spot.

 Preparing to launch

 “The move toward simplicity in office furniture is something that everybody is striving for,” Stewich said.
 “I think it went a little too far about five years ago when everybody was just getting a table and a chair.
-I think designers and facility managers and clients ignored what the workers really wanted – things like privacy and acoustics.
+Designers, facility managers, and clients ignored what the workers wanted – privacy and acoustics.

 “What we have seen now has been a return to something more substantial.
 The open-plan workers want a modicum of privacy.
-They want ultra-privacy when they need it, such as to call their doctor.
-They need to collaborate, but they also need heads-down workspace.
+They want ultra-privacy when needed, such as to call their doctor.
+They need to collaborate, but they also need a heads-down workspace.
 Each worker needs all of these things during the day.
 He needs multiple environments to be productive.

 “We’re trying to focus on providing those in the simplest and most adaptable ways possible,” Stewich added.
-“Moveable tables, movable screens and other products that can be rearranged without tools.
-The thing that continues to drive what we do in space design is distribution of electrical and data.
-Obviously, wireless technology has changed that environment, but you still need to provide multi-circuit electrical to the open plan.”
+“Moveable tables, screens, and other products can be rearranged without tools.
+The thing that continues to drive what we do in space design is electrical and data distribution.
+Wireless technology has changed that environment, but you must still provide multi-circuit electrical to the open plan.”

-Stewich noted that the paper-less office is another key trend influencing office furniture design.
+Stewich noted that the paperless office is another critical trend influencing furniture design.
 “Instead of holding paper, workers need personal storage for laptops, bookcases, CPUs, etc. That whole shift in storage is one of the things driving the use of laminates today.
 There has been an explosion in the use of this product in the industry in the last four years.”

 Stewich said that while AIS uses HPL from Wilsonart and Panolam in many of its products, its standards are set by 3/4- and 1-inch TFL panels mainly supplied by Panolam and Tafisa.
 This includes worksurfaces, once the exclusive domain of HPL.

-“TFL has come a long way over the last five years in terms of quality, durability and the variety of colors that are offered,” Stewich noted.
+“TFL has come a long way over the last five years in terms of quality, durability, and the variety of colors offered,” Stewich noted.
 “At least half of the worksurfaces we sell are TFL, but we can only afford to stock our most popular designs.
-HPL allows us to expand our color palette because there are hundreds and hundreds of colors that you can get in four days from a number of suppliers.
-Of course, we also work with a lot of designers who require HPL in their specs.”
+HPL allows us to expand our color palette because there are hundreds and hundreds of colors that you can get in four days from several suppliers.
+Of course, we also work with many designers who require HPL in their specs.”

-AIS built its business on making panel systems, and they remain a big part of its business, Stewich said.
+AIS built its business on making panel systems, which remain a big part of its business, Stewich said.
 The company also offers metal storage systems that it outsources.

-“We still offer a very solid line of metal products that we stretch as much as possible into the various markets that we play in, but we are certainly doing much more development these days in laminate caseworks than we are for metal.”
+“We still offer an excellent line of metal products that we stretch as much as possible into the various markets that we play in, but we are certainly doing much more development these days in laminate casework than we are for metal.”

-Investment has also been made to its showrooms.
-In addition to the one in its new Leominster facility, AIS has renovated its showrooms in Washington, DC, New York City and Chicago.
+Investment has also been made in its showrooms.
+In addition to the one in its new Leominster facility, AIS has renovated its galleries in Washington, DC, New York City, and Chicago.

 “As we evolved into what we are now, we want to be the most successful mid-market, big contract manufacturer in the office furniture industry,” Stewich said.
-“That requires expanding our products into various different markets.
+“That requires expanding our products into various markets.
 So developing seating products has been one of our big focuses over the last few years.
-The ability to manufacture our own laminate case goods has been another component and offering various pre-packaged products like tables, as opposed to selling worksurfaces and legs.
-Our dealers can now really look to us for just about anything that they might need.”
+The ability to manufacture our laminate case goods has been another component, and we offer various pre-packaged products like tables, as opposed to selling worksurfaces and legs.
+Our dealers can now look to us for just about anything they might need.”